CHCAA-EDUX/scientific-computing-01/classes/introduction-to-git.md

   your commit message.
 This message will be associated and stored with the changes you made.
 This message is your chance to explain what you've done and convince others (and your future self) that the changes you made were justified.
+In the case of bugs, it also helps you track down where they occurred.
   Write a message and save and close the file.

   This will most likely open up Nano (unless you have set another editor): You can "insert using by pressing `I` then write your message to to save and exit the editor press `esc` and write `:wq` which stands for write quit.